salexpro/vtb/README.md

 ## Run
 Press "Build Project" button in Codekit app.
-Also, this plate has the bash script that creates docs folder, copies to it built an app and add fastnav.js for simple navigation between pages.
+Also, this boilerplate has the bash script that creates docs folder, copies to it built an app and add fastnav.js for simple navigation among pages.